 You might come across a variation (like creating a bobble by doing the first three steps of the treble crochet stitch several times and only doing the final step once) but once you are familiar with the basic crochet stitches you should be able to manage any variation you come across with relative ease.

 Double Crochet (DC)

 Insert your hook into the next stitch, and wrap the yarn around your hook.
-At this point you have the
+At this point you have three loops on your hook.

 Pull the yarn through the first loop on the hook and wrap the yarn around the hook again.

 Pull the wrapped yarn through both loops on the hook.